 One of the more complicated pieces of managing a resale store is juggling account balances.
 Accepting and selling inventory can both trigger a lot of additional overhead — Buy Outright stores juggle account balances for suppliers, and consignment stores owe consignors a cut of nearly every item they sell.
 In an average store, all of this work adds up to dozens of hours a month without the help of software.

-When a Consignment item sells, ConsignCloud looks at the Split assigned to the item and adds the right amount to the account balance.
+When a Consignment item sells, ConsignCloud looks at the Split assigned to the item and adds the right amount to the account balance based on the item's price and any surcharges or inclusive taxes.
 In contrast, when a Buy Outright items is entered into inventory, ConsignCloud credits its Cost to the account, while Retail items don't affect the account balance at all.

 Go to the Account Detail page for the account you'd like to adjust.